dayanaraaa/wnv-ns5-analysis/README.md

 ## Notes
 This project was completed as part of a Course-based Undergraduate Research Internship Experience (CURIE).
 Research reported was supported by the National Institutes of Health under award number R25AI170382.
 The content is solely the responsibility of the authors and does not necessarily represent the views of the NIH.

+Analysis scripts and computational pipelines were developed as part of an undergraduate research program and are not included in this repository.
+This repository serves as an archive of the research outputs, figures, manuscript, and supporting materials produced by the author.